msmSatoLabs/Compacted-2-stage-Cycloidal-Drive/README.md

 The project explores the design, manufacturing, and control of a high-ratio transmission capable of converting the high-speed, relatively low-torque output of a BLDC motor into the high-torque, low-speed motion required for a robotic arm.

 > **Current status:** Mechanical assembly completed and connected to the BLDC motor.
 The theoretical reduction ratio is **121:1**, although the actual reduction ratio has not yet been experimentally verified.
+It is currently mounted to a bracket that will serve as the base joint of a robotic arm.

 ---